-

 Heat pumps

-These could be an alternative to your old gas boiler as they’re a low carbon heating option, but they can be expensive to install.
-The Energy Saving Trust has guides on what’s involved to install an air source or ground source heat pump.
+A heat pump could be an alternative to your gas boiler as they’re a low carbon heating option, but they can be expensive to install.
+Energy Saving Trust has guides on what’s involved to install an air source or ground source heat pump.

 Biomass boilers

-The UK government has a Boiler Upgrade Scheme which gives grant for people in England and Wales who want to install a heat pump or a biomass boiler.
-You could get a grant of up to £7,500 – for more information, visit the Energy Saving Trust website.
+The UK government has a Boiler Upgrade Scheme which gives a grant for eligible people in England and Wales who want to install a heat pump or a biomass boiler.
+You could get a grant of up to £5,000 towards the cost and installation of a biomass boiler or up to £7,500 towards the cost and installation of a heat pump – for more information, visit the Energy Saving Trust website.

 Did you know?

-According to Energy Saving Trust, more than 80% of the homes we’ll be living in by 2050 have already been built and most of them will need major upgrades to meet required energy efficiency standards7.
+According to Energy Saving Trust, more than 80% of the homes we’ll be living in by 2050 have already been built and most of them will need major upgrades to improve their energy efficiency and some will need to install renewables and low carbon heating, which could be necessary to achieve net zero6.

 With our Greener Home Reward, eligible existing Barclays residential mortgage customers can apply for up to £2,000 to help make selected home energy efficiency related improvements, with no need to apply for additional borrowing.
 Subject to eligibility.
 Terms and conditions apply.